annieapp/annie/docs/api.md

     Features implemented in later versions then what you may have can be documented here.

-The hosted API base is `https://api.annieapp.co/`.
+The official hosted API base is `https://api.annieapp.co/`.
+If you are [self hosting](./selfhost.md), your base will be different, but the commands below should be the same.

 ## New Key